Updated April 2026

 Cover Section Usually Covers Often Does Not Cover

-Gifts Loss, theft or damage to wedding gifts at the venue or in transit Cash gifts, items without proof of value, gifts at your home
+Gifts Loss, theft or damage to wedding gifts at the venue or in transit Cash gifts, items without proof of value, gifts left at your home

 Common Exclusions to Watch